Thank you for your interest in volunteering.

 - You cannot be afraid of insects, snakes, frogs, spiders and so on

-- You will live in the country side far away from beaches and restaurants
+- You will live in the country side approximately 15 minutes by scooter from beaches and restaurants

-- You will have to be able to coop with heat as well as heavy rain
+- You will have to be able to cope with heat as well as heavy rain

-- You have to be able to drive a motorcycle, a car or a bicycle
+- You have to be able to drive a scooter, a car or a bicycle

 - You will have to rent the vehicle of your choice yourself.